 / In the Media

 WZZM Channel 13 News and reporter Brent Ashcroft followed our 2018 Forest School kindergarten students for their very first week of learning in their new Forest School kindergarten indoor and outdoor classrooms, to create this locally broadcasted news coverage of our students’ learning experiences.
 Besides short interviews with their teacher Ron Harig and principal Miska Rynsburger ’92, the video depicts a week of our nature-based kindergarten, including ant bites and finding frogs in the rain, as well as learning the alphabet!

 Despite growing research showing benefits of getting kids outdoors, even for full school days, there still are the practical questions–how does this work in snowy Michigan winters?
 How do they read and take kindergarten naps without freezing?
 How are these kids doing academically?
-WZZM Channel 13 News and reporter Brent Ashcroft followed our 2018 Forest School kindergarten students again during the coldest snowiest time of 2019 January, in a follow-up news story to see how these kids are not whining about the cold, but thriving and learning all the more!
+WZZM Channel 13 News and reporter Brent Ashcroft followed our 2018 Forest School kindergarten students again during the coldest snowiest time of 2019 January, as a follow-up story to see how these kids are not whining about the cold, but thriving and learning all the more!